agstrike/silverstrike/README.md

 Webapp based on Django to manage personal finances

 ## Demo
-There is a [demo](https://silverstrike.herokuapp.com/) available.
+There is a [demo](https://demo.silverstrike.tk/) available.
-It is hosted on heruko and is deployed daily from the master branch.
-Since it is using the free tier, after 30 minutes of inactivity, the first page takes some time to load.
+It is regularly updated from the master branch.

 ## Get your own instance